 James L. Sherley graduated from Harvard College in 1980 with a B.A. degree in biology; and he completed joint M.D. and Ph.D. degrees at the Johns Hopkins University School of Medicine in 1988.
 After post-doctoral studies in cancer cell molecular biology at Princeton University, he joined the Fox Chase Cancer Center as a principal investigator in 1991.
 In 1998, he joined the faculty of the future Department of Biological Engineering at Massachusetts Institute of Technology, where he undertook research and teaching in the areas of cancer cell molecular biology, tissue stem cell bioengineering, toxicology, and environmental health science until moving to Boston Biomedical Research Institute (BBRI) in 2007.
 As a Senior Member of BBRI’s research programs in Regenerative Biology and Cancer Biology, Dr. Sherley established an academic center for developing adult stem cell-based technologies for advancing cellular medicine.
-After leaving BBRI, in October 2013 he founded Asymmetrex, LLC, which he now directs.
+After leaving BBRI, in October 2013 he founded Asymmetrex, LLC, which he now directs as President and CEO.
 Asymmetrex has the mission of advancing technologies for stem cell medicine.
+The company recently developed the first method of determining the dosage of therapeutic adult stem cells.
 Dr. Sherley’s awards include 1993 Pew Biomedical Research Scholar, 2003 Ellison Medical Foundation Senior Scholar in Aging Research, and 2006 NIH Director’s Pioneer Award.
 He is also “PGP-10” in the Personal Genome Project at Harvard Medical School.

 James L. Sherley, M.D., Ph.D.

 Update: COVID-19 Vaccine Candidates and Abortion-Derived Cell Lines | September 30, 2020